Ratna Ani Lestari: As regent

 During her tenure, she faced constant protests and opposition from the municipal council which repeatedly tried to remove her from office or disrupt her.
 For instance, in May 2006 around 12,000 rallied against her free education program (which made education in public schools free but not madrasa) and occupied the municipal government office, and the municipal council released an ultimatum demanding her resignation.
 She was not in the office during the demonstrations, but returned to work several days later.

 Within the five years she was in office, local government revenues more than doubled from Rp 39.5 billion to Rp 87.1 billion.
 She also approved the extension of a gold mine's permit despite protests from student and environmental groups.
 In 2007, Ratna decided to oppose a municipal bill which would ban prostitution in the regency, citing that the prostitutes generated major economic activity.
 She attempted to commercialize the Blimbingsari Airport, but only managed to attract a flight school and not commercial airlines.

 Ratna also removed the municipal secretary, resulting in a lawsuit.
 She also fired several state-employed teachers, resulting in a mass protest by other teachers against her.

 She registered to run for reelection in 2010, picking Pebdy Arisdiawan, head of Golkar's Banyuwangi branch, as running mate.
 However, the provincial branch of the party supported Abdullah Azwar Anas instead, and removed Pebdy from his post, resulting in the party's support for her being invalid and cancelling her bid for the election.
 Ratna then sent a letter to governor Soekarwo, requesting a delay in the election proceedings, but her request was rejected.

 Her tenure ended on 20 October 2010, with her stating that she wished to work as a lecturer afterwards.

 Arrest and prison

-In 2008, Ratna and previous regent Samsul Hadi was designated as suspects of graft during the construction of Blimbingsari Airport, particularly during its land relinquishment between 2005 and 2007.
+In 2008, Ratna and the previous regent Samsul Hadi was designated as suspects of graft during the construction of Blimbingsari Airport, particularly during its land relinquishment between 2005 and 2007.

 Ratna was found guilty by the Surabaya District Court on 11 February 2013, which initially sentenced her to 5 years in prison before the sentence was changed to 6 years in May 2013.
 She appealed to the Supreme Court of Indonesia, but her sentence was instead lifted to 9 years in a decision made on 30 December 2014.
 She was found to have caused the state a loss of Rp 19.7 billion.
 Her sentence – which was reduced by clemency – ended in March 2018.

 She has declared her intention to run for a second term as Banyuwangi regent in the 2024 Banyuwangi regency election, and registered at several political parties.